weigerzan/SGDM-APS/README.md

 # Adaptive Polyak Step-Size for Momentum Accelerated Stochastic Gradient Descent

-This repository contains the code for the **SGDM-APS** algorithm proposed in the paper **"Adaptive Polyak Step-Size for Momentum Accelerated Stochastic Gradient Descent with General Convergence Guarantee"**, published in *IEEE Transactions on Signal Processing (TSP)*.
+This repository contains the code for the **SGDM-APS** algorithm proposed in the paper **"Adaptive Polyak Step-Size for Momentum Accelerated Stochastic Gradient Descent with General Convergence Guarantee"**, published in *IEEE Transactions on Signal Processing (TSP)*. [paper link](https://ieeexplore.ieee.org/document/10836899).

 ## Overview
 This project builds upon the implementation from [SPS repository](https://github.com/IssamLaradji/sps).
 The code is implemented in Python and requires PyTorch.